nt-hung/nt-hung.github.io/_research/Range-based-target-localization.md

 order_number: 10
 ---

-Typically, range-based navigation is defined for an agent, for example, a scuba-diver or an AUV to find its own state (position, and possibly with velocity and acceleration) using the information measured by the agent itself and the ranges to a known single or multiple beacons.
+Range-based navigation is defined for an agent, for example, a scuba-diver or an autonomous underwater vehicle (AUV) to find its own state (position, and possibly with velocity and acceleration) using the information measured by the agent itself and the ranges to a known single or multiple beacons.
 If an agent like AUV can measure its velocity vector (using Doppler Velocity Log (DVL)), then only the position of the AUV needs to be determined.